 In the case of residential accommodation.
 We accept that the ‘entirety’ will generally be the house or the block of flats that islet.
 So if your roof is damaged and you replace the damaged area, your expenditure is allowable.

 Even if the repairs are substantial, that does not of itself make them capital for tax purposes, provided the character of the asset remains unchanged.
-For example, if a fitted kitchen is refurbished the type of work carried out might include the stripping out and replacement of base units, wall units, sink etc., re-tiling, worktop replacement, repairs to floor coverings and associated re-plastering and re-wiring.
+For example, if a fitted kitchen is refurbished the type of work carried out might include the stripping out and replacement of base units, wall units, sink, etc., re-tiling, worktop replacement, repairs to floor coverings, and associated re-plastering and re-wiring.
 Provided the kitchen is replaced with a similar standard kitchen then this is a repair, and the expenditure is allowable.

 Repairs

-If at the same time additional cabinets are fitted, increasing the storage space, or extra equipment is installed.
+If at the same time, additional cabinets are fitted, increasing the storage space, or extra equipment is installed.
 This element is a capital addition and not allowable (applying whatever apportionment basis is reasonable on the facts).
 But if the whole kitchen is substantially upgraded, for example, standard units are replaced by expensive customised items using high-quality materials.

 The entire expenditure will be capital.
 There is no longer any relief for ‘notional repairs’, which is the notional cost of the repairs that would otherwise have had to be carried out.

-What we regard as a repair will necessarily change with the time to reflect technological improvements.
+What we regard as a repair will necessarily change with time to reflect technological improvements.
 This issue was considered in the tax case Conn v Robins Brothers Ltd [1966] 43TC266.
 We accept that the replacement of a part of the ‘entirety’ with the nearest modern equivalent is allowable as a repair for tax purposes and not disallowable as improvement expenditure.

 Generally, if the replacement of a part of the ‘entirety’ is like-for-like or the nearest modern equivalent.
 We accept the expenditure is allowable revenue expenditure.

-Further guidance
+Further Guidance

 For more detailed guidance on property repair & maintenance expenses, see BIM35450, BIM35460, BIM35465, and BIM46900 onwards.